trueos/pcbsd/src-qt5/docs/using.rst

 both users will be able to see the error on the problematic system and either user can take control of the mouse and keyboard in order to fix the problem.
 Typically this is a temporary situation as providing access to one's computer allows a remote user the ability to both view and modify its settings.

-The `remote desktop protocol (RDP) <https://en.wikipedia.org/wiki/Remote_Desktop_Protocol>`_ can be used to make a connection to another computer.
+The :wikipedia:`Remote Desktop Protocol` (RDP) can be used to make a connection to another computer.
 Depending upon the operating system, you may have to first install or enable RDP software on the remote computer:

 * Not every edition of Windows provides a fully functional version of RDP; for example, it may not be fully supported in a Home Edition of Windows.
 Even if the full version of RDP is included, remote access may or may not be enabled by default.
 If you have trouble connecting using RDP, do a web search for
   "remote desktop" and the name of the version of Windows you are using to find out how to configure its remote desktop settings.
-If you still can not connect, you can instead download, install, and configure `VNC <https://en.wikipedia.org/wiki/Virtual_Network_Computing>`_ server software on the system.
+If you still can not connect, you can instead download, install, and configure :wikipedia:`Virtual Network Computing` (VNC) server software on the system.

 * If the other computer you are connecting to is a Mac, Linux, or BSD system, you will have to first install either `xrdp <http://www.xrdp.org/>`_ or a VNC server on the other system.
 Depending upon the operating system, either software may or may not already be installed.
 If it is not, check the software